trustoverip/tswg-acdc-specification/spec/spec.md

 ### Version String field

-The Version String, `v`, field shall be the first field in any top-level ACDC field map encoded in JSON, CBOR, or MGPK as a Message body [[spec: RFC4627]] [[spec: RFC4627]] [[ref: CBOR]] [[ref: RFC8949]] [[ref: MGPK]].
+The Version String, `v`, field shall be the first field in any top-level ACDC field map encoded in JSON, CBOR, or MGPK as a Message body [[spec: RFC4627]] [[spec: RFC4627]] [[12]] [[13]] [[14]].
 It provides a regular expression target for determining a serialized field map's serialization format and size (character count) constituting an ACDC message body.
 A Stream parser may use the Version String to extract and deserialize (deterministically) any serialized Stream of ACDC Message bodies.
 Each ACDC Message body in a Stream may use a different serialization type.
-The format for the Version String field value is defined in the CESR specification [[ref: CESR]].
+The format for the Version String field value is defined in the CESR specification [[1]].

 The protocol field, `PPPP` value in the Version String shall be `ACDC` for the ACDC protocol.
-The version field, `VVV`, shall encode the current version of the ACDC protocol [[ref: CESR]].
+The version field, `VVV`, shall encode the current version of the ACDC protocol [[1]].

 ##### Legacy Version String field format

 Compliant ACDC version 2.XX implementations shall support the old ACDC version 1.x Version String format to properly verify Message bodies created with 1.x format events.
-The old version 1.X Version String format is defined in the CESR specification [[ref: CESR]].
+The old version 1.X Version String format is defined in the CESR specification [[1]].
 The protocol field, `PPPP` value in the version string shall be `ACDC` for the ACDC protocol.
-The version field, `vv`, shall encode the old version of the ACDC protocol [[ref: CESR]].
+The version field, `vv`, shall encode the old version of the ACDC protocol [[1]].

 ### Self-addressing identifier (SAID) fields

 Some fields in ACDCs may have for their value either a field map or a SAID.
-A SAID follows the SAID protocol [[ref: SAID]].
-Essentially, a [[ref: SAID]] is a Self-addressing identifier (self-referential content addressable).
+A SAID follows the SAID protocol [[3]].
+Essentially, a [[3]] is a Self-addressing identifier (self-referential content addressable).
 A SAID is a special type of cryptographic digest of its encapsulating field map (block).
 The encapsulating block of a SAID is called a SAD (Self-addressed data).
 Using a SAID as a field value enables a more compact but secure representation of the associated block (SAD) from which the SAID is derived.
 Any nested field map that includes a SAID field (i.e., is, therefore, a SAD) may be compacted into its SAID.
 The uncompacted blocks for each associated SAID may be attached or cached to optimize bandwidth and availability without decreasing security.

 Several top-level ACDC fields may have for their value either a serialized field map or the SAID of that field map.
 Each SAID provides a stable, universal, cryptographically verifiable, and agile reference to its encapsulating block (serialized field map).
 These include the `d`, and `rd` fields.
 Moreover, the value of top-level `s`, `a`, `e`, and `r` fields may be replaced by the SAID of their associated field map.
 When replaced by their SAID, these top-level sections are in compact form.

-Recall that a cryptographic commitment (such as a digital signature or cryptographic digest) on a given digest with sufficient cryptographic strength, including collision resistance [[ref: HCR]] [[ref: QCHC]], is equivalent to a commitment to the block from which the given digest was derived.
+Recall that a cryptographic commitment (such as a digital signature or cryptographic digest) on a given digest with sufficient cryptographic strength, including collision resistance [[34]] [[35]], is equivalent to a commitment to the block from which the given digest was derived.
 Specifically, a digital signature on a SAID makes a verifiable cryptographic non-repudiable commitment that is equivalent to a commitment on the full serialization of the associated block from which the SAID was derived.
 This enables reasoning about ACDCs in whole or in part via their SAIDS in a fully interoperable, verifiable, compact, and secure manner.
-This also supports the well-known bow-tie model of Ricardian Contracts [[ref: RC]].
+This also supports the well-known bow-tie model of Ricardian Contracts [[43].
 This includes reasoning about the whole ACDC given by its top-level SAID, `d`, field, as well as reasoning about any nested sections using their SAIDS.

 ### Registry SAID field